 The Wallenberg Foundations

 The Wallenberg Foundations is the collective name for the non-profit foundations funded by individual members of the Wallenberg family.
-The Foundations fund excellent researchers and research projects beneficial to Sweden and has approved grants totaling SEK 37 billion since 1917 and close to SEK 11 billion in the last five years.
+The foundations fund excellent researchers and research projects beneficial to Sweden and have approved grants totaling SEK 42 billion since 1917 and SEK 11,4 billion in the last five years.

 Knut and Alice Wallenberg Foundation